Busójárás - The Hungarian festival to ward off winter.

 Những người phụ nữ Sokác đứng đợi .

-The Sokác women wait for busós.
+The Sokác women stand waiting for the busós.

 Trẻ em tham gia lễ hội hóa trang.

-Children participate in the carnival.
+Children participate in a costume party.

 Các hoạt động hóa trang và diễu hành đường phố diễn ra nhộn nhip tại Mohács trong suốt thời gian diễn ra lễ hội. Ảnh: MTI/Sóki Tamás